fbpx

 • Facilitates targeted and effective therapies for various diseases

-The team’s exploration of delivering LOx enzyme using the stamp system demonstrated significant potential for cancer treatment.
-While healthy mesenchymal stem cells remained unaffected by LOx treatment, cancerous HeLa cells experienced notable cell death over time, showcasing the system’s efficacy in targeting specific cell types.
+The team’s exploration of delivering LOx enzyme using the Hybrid Nanotube Stamp System demonstrating significant potential for cancer treatment.
+While healthy mesenchymal stem cells remained unaffected by LOx treatment, cancerous HeLa cells experiences notable cell death over time, showcasing the system’s efficacy in targeting specific cell types.

 Read more about this research on Waseda University’s website